MicrosoftDocs/powerbi-docs/articles/powerbi-developer-integrate-report-load-report-iframe.md

    ms.date="05/24/2016"
    ms.author="derrickv"/>

-# Step 3: Load a Power BI report into an IFrame
+# Step 3: Load a report into an IFrame

 ## Introduction